WebAssembly/spec/document/core/exec/numerics.rst

 ...............

-When the result of a floating-point operator other than |fneg|, |fabs|, or |fcopysign| is a :ref:`NaN <syntax-nan>`, then its sign is non-deterministic and the :ref:`payload <syntax-payload>` computed as follows:
+When the result of a floating-point operator other than |fneg|, |fabs|, or |fcopysign| is a :ref:`NaN <syntax-nan>`, then its sign is non-deterministic and the :ref:`payload <syntax-payload>` is computed as follows:

 * If the payload of all NaN inputs to the operator is :ref:`canonical <canonical-nan>` (including the case that there are no NaN inputs), then the payload of the output is canonical as well.